MicrosoftDocs/dynamics-365-unified-operations-public/scm/warehousing/upgrade-migration-warehouse-management-processes.md

 # required metadata

 title: Migrate from AX 2012 to Finance and Operations
-description: This article provides an overview of the product and warehouse management migration options within Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update.
+description: This article provides an overview of the product and warehouse management migration options within Dynamics 365 for Finance and Operations.
 author: BibiSp
 manager: AnnBe
 ms.date: 04/04/2017